KMphoR/Wedding-Website/README.md

 # Wedding-Website
 The aim here is to provide needed information as to the wedding as well as fun details such as backstory of the couple.
-This means that the website must be aesthetically pleasing and well-laid out.
+The website is aesthetically pleasing and well-laid out.

 # Outline
 To create a simple and clean home page that adheres to best practices and is HTML5 compliant, I will implement the following elements: